 During the Discovery Phase, your lawyer will file an Omnibus Pretrial Motion.
-This motion is a request from you asking the Court to look at your case and make sure none of your rights and no state laws have been violated.
-Specifically, the Court will be asked to consider:
+We file this motion pretrial to ask the Court to look at your case and make sure none of your rights and no state laws have been violated.
+Specifically, the Court will be asked to consider whether:

-- Whether the traffic stop and your detainment was legal
+- the traffic stop and your detainment was legal

-- Whether there was sufficient Probable Cause to arrest you
+- there was sufficient Probable Cause to arrest you

-- Whether the chemical test was administered legally
+- the police gave the chemical test legally

 Again, this is another point where your attorney will work to uncover a reason to have your case dismissed or your charges reduced.
-The highly-trained DUI attorneys of The McShane Firm can spot when your rights have been violated during your arrest.
+The highly-trained DUI attorneys of The McShane Firm can spot when the government has violated your rights during your arrest.
 Don’t let a golden opportunity pass you by.
 Contact us today.